gep13-talks/CakeDemos/Demos/Demo 5 - Debugging.md

 # Demo 5 - Debugging

-## Visual Studio

-* Add a `#break` directive in NuGetRestore Step
-* Run the following command `cake build.cake --debug`
-* Switch to Visual Studio, and attach to process id from previous step
-* F10 through build script until at NuGet Pack Step
-* Create Quick Watch on nugetPackSettings

 ## VSCode

+### Mono

 * Set a breakpoint somewhere in the build.cake file
 * Click F5
+* F10 through build script
+* Hover over one of the settings variables to see the contents

+### .Net Core

+* Open the launch.json file
+* Add new configuration for running .Net Core Debugging
+* Set a breakpoint somewhere in the build.cake file
+* Click F5
-* F10 through build script until at NuGet Pack Step
+* F10 through the build script
-* Hover over nugetPackSettings to see the contents
+* Hover over one of the settings variables to see the contents